O-Level Physics Error & Uncertainty Masterclass

 Download printable cheat-sheet (CC-BY 4.0)30 Nov 2025, 00:00 Z

 TL;DR\ SEAB’s 2026 Physics syllabus expects you to quote readings to the correct precision, propagate uncertainties, and discuss limitations for ACE.
-Use absolute + percentage uncertainties, keep significant figures consistent with instrument resolution, and tie every ACE statement to how an error changes your conclusion.\ Build a commentary template: state result ± uncertainty, compare with accepted value, identify dominant error, propose a realistic fix (syllabus link currently redirects; keep using the 6091 PDF as ground truth, checked 2025-11-30).
+Use absolute + percentage uncertainties, keep significant figures consistent with instrument resolution, and tie every ACE statement to how an error changes your conclusion.\ Build a commentary template: state result ± uncertainty, compare with a reference value if provided, identify the dominant error, and propose a realistic fix that would reduce that error.

 Keep Your Physics Practical Stack On Track